DerekPascarella/UniversalDreamcastPatcher/README.md

    - [Manual Method](https://github.com/DerekPascarella/UniversalDreamcastPatcher#manual-method)

 ## Latest Version
-The latest version of Universal Dreamcast Patcher is [1.4](https://github.com/DerekPascarella/UniversalDreamcastPatcher/releases/download/1.4/Universal.Dreamcast.Patcher.v1.4.zip).
+The latest version of Universal Dreamcast Patcher is [1.5](https://github.com/DerekPascarella/UniversalDreamcastPatcher/releases/download/1.5/Universal.Dreamcast.Patcher.v1.5.zip).

 ## Changelog
+* Version 1.5 (2023-05-13)
+  * Eliminated IP.BIN-patching helper utilities in patch-building utility, with code now directly implemented.
+  * Recompiled buildgdi helper utility with the goal of reducing or eliminating false-positive malware identification by various anti-virus applications.
 * Version 1.4 (2022-11-24)
   * If patch utilizes xdelta, the current filename being patched is now displayed in the progress status message, avoiding the appearance of failure when processing large quantity of files.
 * Version 1.3 (2022-05-06)